 White Spots on Tongue: 12 Causes with Treatment

 Larger spots might be clustered together, resulting in a patchy covering of white film that has difficulty rubbing off quickly with a towel.
 Some spots may be yellowish or grayish in hue rather than white.
+In some cases, they can cause stinging pain when eating spicy foods or consuming certain acidic drinks such as coffee or juice.

 What Causes a White bump on the tongue